microsoft/rnx-kit/docsite/docs/introduction.md

 The CLI is controlled by command-line parameters and [package configuration](https://github.com/microsoft/rnx-kit/tree/main/packages/config).
-Command-line parameters are optional, but always take predecedence.
+Command-line parameters are optional, but always take precedence.
 Think of them as overrides.
 Package configuration is _also_ optional, though it is recommended.
 Configuration is how a package tells the CLI about itself.
 For example, a package can describe the options and paths to use during bundling.